 Schedule a Comprehensive Eye Exam

 Help your children's vision stay healthy by making annual comprehensive eye exams for the whole family.
 A complete eye exam tests for refractive errors, focusing problems and common eye diseases like cataracts, glaucoma and macular degeneration.
 Eye diseases often don't have symptoms in the early stages, but your eye doctor can detect a developing condition during an eye exam.

 Find an Ophthalmologist Near You

 Our ophthalmologists are accepting new patients and are ready to care for your family.
-Click here to use our Physician Locator Tool, and call to make an appointment for a comprehensive eye exam today.
+Use our Physician Locator Tool to call and make an appointment for a comprehensive eye exam today.